Gendoria/cruftflake/readme.md

 ## Running

+Installation via composer:

+	{
+    	"minimum-stability": "dev",
+    	"require": {
+	        "posmena/cruftflake": "*"
+		}
+	}

-Git clone and then remember to `git submodule init`.
+Or via git: Git clone and then remember to `git submodule init`.
 You should run the tests to verify things are OK:

     phpunit --bootstrap test/bootstrap.php test/